lesichkovm/php-autoroute/README.md

 # PHP-Autoroute

-This is a set-and-forget smart router script.
+The set-and-forget smart router script.

 ## How it works?
 Just from the route (URI) it will find and execute the appropriate controller and method.